CSCAR/workshop-stata-intro/stata_markdown/02-working-with-data-sets.md

 ^#^^#^^#^ File paths

-There are some distinctions between Windows and Mac in regards to file paths, the most blatant that Windows uses forward slashs (`\\`) whereas Mac uses back slashes (`\/`).
+There are some distinctions between Windows and Mac in regards to file paths, the most blatant that Windows uses forward slash (`\\`) whereas Mac uses back slashes (`\/`).
 You can see full details of this by running `help filename`.

 ^#^^#^^#^ Loading subsets of the data